telefonicaid/fiware-skuld/README.rst

 The admin credential is not stored in any configuration file.
 Instead, the usual OpenStack environment variables (OS_USERNAME, OS_PASSWORD, OS_TENANT_NAME, OS_REGION_NAME) must be set.
-In the same way, the scripts that expect the password of the TRUSTEE, can use the environment variable TRUSTEE_PASSWORD, but it is also possible to use the settings file.
+In the same way, the scripts that expect the password of the TRUSTEE, can use the environment variables TRUSTEE_USER and TRUSTEE_PASSWORD, but it is also possible to use the settings file.

 Running